What to do When a Toxic Person Steals Your Joy

 For the record, I don’t think that many people are toxic in general.
 And it’s really not my place to label someone as toxic—it is an ugly word.
 So, when I say toxic person, I really mean toxic-to-me.

 Here’s what happened.
 A few weeks ago, my toxic person did something pretty horrible and hurtful and not for the first time.
 It was one of those punches to the gut that just blindsided me.

-- Having trouble sleeping.
+- You have trouble sleeping.

-- Having trouble concentrating.
+- You have trouble concentrating.

 Here are the markers that tell me I’m dealing with a toxic (to me) person.

 - They have some kind of power to make you feel like crap.

 - You can’t have honest discussions with them.

 - You can’t ever get through to them how they are hurting you.

 - They aren’t willing or able to have any open discussions about the relationship